 Second, Look For a Discounted Replacement Car Keys or Key Fobs Online

-Search over eBay or Amazon for a discounted replacement car keys.
+Search on eBay or Amazon for a discounted replacement car keys.
 Sometimes you would find a reliable dealer online for a much affordable price than what your car dealer might charge you.
 You may be able to program the key yourself if you have a car key programmer, and if you know how to do the programming, of course.. otherwise, call a local auto locksmith.

 Third, Call a Local Auto Locksmith

-Consult to a local auto locksmith first before calling your car dealer because you’d save a lot more money with an auto locksmith’s service than with the manufacturer or car dealer.
+Consult with a local auto locksmith first before calling your car dealer because you’d save a lot more money with an auto locksmith’s service than with the manufacturer or car dealer.
 A professional car locksmith will not only unlock your car in case you’re locked out because you’ve lost your car key or your key is not working anymore, but he may also give a great deal to cut and reprogram the replacement key for you.